Sending SMS using the SMPP protocol

 Activation of the SMPP Service

-- IP address of the server that will make the SMPP connections
+- IP address of the client that will make the SMPP connections.

 Recommendation We recommend activating Automatic Top-ups so that there are always available credits in the account and the SMS sending service is not interrupted.